StormAxs/StA-Extended-DDNet-Client/README.md

 FUTURES
 =======

-- ✅Auto login on specific DDNet and KoG Servers
+- ✅Auto login on specific DDNet and KoG Servers (GER10 for DDNet | GER3 for KoG)
 - ✅Better animation using LERP
 - ✅Custom colors for console(with opacity settings)